barebox/barebox/Documentation/user/bootchooser.rst

 ``global.bootchooser.disable_on_zero_attempts``
   Boolean flag.
 If set to 1, *bootchooser* disables a boot target (sets priority to 0) whenever the remaining attempts counter reaches 0.
+Defaults to 0.
 ``global.bootchooser.default_attempts``
   The default number of attempts that a boot target shall be tried before skipping it, used when not overwritten with the boot target specific variable of the same name.
+Defaults to 3.
 ``global.bootchooser.default_priority``
   The default priority of a boot target when not overwritten with the target specific variable of the same name.
+Defaults to 1.
 ``global.bootchooser.reset_attempts``
   A space-separated list of conditions (checked during bootchooser start) that shall cause the ``remaining_attempts`` counters of all enabled targets to be reset.
 Possible values:

-  * empty: Counters will never be reset.
+  * empty: Counters will never be reset (default).
   * ``power-on``: If a power-on reset (``$global.system.reset="POR"``) is detected.
     Happens after a power cycle.
   * ``reset``: If a generic reset (``$global.system.reset="RST"``) is detected.